-The entire leveed areas for Huntingdon County protect a total of enter number of structures structures within the county.
-Also protected are enter number of points facility points with Huntingdon County that includes community lifeline facilities (municipal buildings, hospitals, police/fire/EMS, schools, childcare centers, and nursing/care homes) facilities.
+The entire leveed areas for Huntingdon County protect a total of 864 structures within the county.
+Also protected are three facility points with Huntingdon County that includes community lifeline facilities (municipal buildings, hospitals, police/fire/EMS, schools, childcare centers, and nursing/care homes) facilities.
 Each levee in Huntingdon County is a mainline levee and protects along a variety land features.
 A failure of levee in the urban areas in Huntingdon County would be catastrophic to life and property.

 There are a large number of community lifeline facilities within the levee protection areas for the levees around Huntingdon County.
-Table X - Number of Vulnerable Structures within Leveed Areas shows the number of addressable structures and facility type points in the largest levee protection areas within Huntingdon County based on NLD information from 2024.
+Table 61 - Number of Vulnerable Structures within Leveed Areas shows the number of addressable structures and facility type points in the largest levee protection areas within Huntingdon County based on NLD information from 2024.
 The features included in the table are particularly vulnerable to levee failure because they are protected by the system.
 Should the levee systems fail, the structures would be at an increased risk by their flood sources.